NCH-Motion-Laboratory/gaitbase/README.md

 ## Data entry widgets

 The UI is created in Qt Designer.
 (Nowadays there is a newer alternative called Qt Creator, which may also work).
 The widgets for data entry are given names starting with the string `data`.
 The app gathers input data from these widgets, and automatically derives variable names from the widget names by removing the `data` prefix.
-Currently, six types of data entry widgets are supported:
+Currently, seven types of data entry widgets are supported:

 <table>